Nicocro/w3-vit-mnist/README.md

 # Transformer MNIST 2×2 — Image-to-Sequence Prediction

-This project implements a minimal Transformer-based model that takes a 2×2 grid of MNIST digits as input and autoregressively predicts the corresponding 4-digit sequence.
+In this project I implement a minimal Transformer-based model that takes a 2×2 grid of MNIST digits as input and autoregressively predicts the corresponding 4-digit sequence.
 It serves as a practical deep dive into the inner workings of the Transformer architecture and basic multimodality concepts, combining vision (image patches) with language modeling (digit sequences).
+Really enjoyed this one, forces you to think through transformer blocks quite deeply.

 ## 1. Project Overview